Grand Theft Auto: Vice City: Gameplay

 In combat, auto-aim can be used as assistance against enemies.
 Should the player take damage, their health meter can be fully regenerated through the use of health pick-ups.
 Body armour pickups can be used to absorb gunshots and explosive damage, but is used up in the process.
 When health is entirely depleted, gameplay stops and the player respawns at the nearest hospital while losing all weapons and armour and some of their money.
 If the player commits crimes while playing, the game's law enforcement agencies may respond as indicated by a "wanted" meter in the head-up display (HUD), which increases as the player commits more crimes.
 On the meter, the displayed stars indicate the current wanted level, and the higher the level, the greater the response for law enforcement (for example, at the maximum six-star level, police helicopters and the military swarm to lethally dispatch players).

 During the story, Tommy meets characters from various gangs.
 As the player completes missions for different gangs, fellow gang members will often defend the player, while rival gang members will recognise the player and subsequently shoot on sight.
-While free roaming the game world, the player may engage in activities such as a vigilante minigame, a firefighting activity, a paramedic service and a taxicab service.
+While free roaming the game world, the player may engage in activities such as a vigilante minigame, a firefighting activity, a paramedic service and a taxi service.
 Completion of these activities grants the player with context-specific rewards.
 As Tommy builds his criminal empire, the player may purchase a number of properties distributed across the city, some of which act as additional hideouts where weapons can be collected and vehicles can be stored.
 There are also a variety of businesses which can be purchased, including a pornographic film studio, a taxi company, and several entertainment clubs.
 Each commercial property has a number of missions attached to it, such as eliminating competition or stealing equipment; once all missions are complete, the property begins to generate an ongoing income available for the player.